 Bedding plants and borders

-Plant out annual bedding plants.
+- Plant out annual bedding plants.
 Prepare the soil well, add some general fertiliser, plant carefully, water them in and watch them grow!
-There could still be late frosts in some areas so have some fleece/floating mulch ready to cover them.
+There could still be late frosts in some areas, so have some fleece/floating mulch ready to cover them.
 Also, make sure to guard against slug attack!
-Slug bait based on ferric phosphate is very safe to wildlife.
+Slug bait based on ferric phosphate is very safe for wildlife.

-or climbing beans on a wigwam in a flower border.
+- Grow runner or climbing beans on a wigwam in a flower border.
 Choose a variety such as St George with attractive flowers.
-That way you get something beautiful and edible!
-Did you know that in the USA runner beans used to be only sold as flowering plants?
+That way, you get something beautiful and edible!
+Did you know that in the USA, runner beans used to be only sold as flowering plants?

-It is the perfect time to sow new lawns.
+- It is the perfect time to sow new lawns.
 You'll need to thoroughly prepare the soil as it will be very hard to correct things later.
-Lawns from seed will save you money, but you'll need to wait for most of the summer before you can use it.
+Lawns from seed will save you money, but you'll need to wait for most of the summer before you can use them.

-.
-Use an insecticide but spray late in the day to minimise risk to bees.
+- Check broad beans for blackfly.
+Use an insecticide spray late in the day to minimise risk to bees.
 Soapy water might work, but you'll need to get good coverage.
 Merely removing the plant tops where the blackflies congregate sometimes works too.